 All our videos teach through the power of story to make the history relevant and memorable.
 In this video-lesson, student learn about Margaret Sanger and her mission to secure birth control and contraceptives for women in America.
-This episode also covers the flappers and women's changing roles in the 1920s.
-However, it does not talk about abortion!
+They'll also discover how the flappers changed roles in the 1920s.
+However, it does not talk about abortion at all!
 As a story-lecture, it also unpacks the context surrounding Sanger and covers how women in the 1920s experienced new roles and opportunities- from the free-wheeling flappers to the new working and domestic woman. ✅ The lessons cover state-standards while making sure the content is still interesting.